 Some Northern newspapers had segregated “Colored Society” sections similar to the one published in the Xenia Daily Gazette in Ohio.
 The Gazette covered an area near two historically black colleges, Central State University and Wilberforce University.
 The paper published its “Colored Society” section sporadically throughout the early 1900s, reporting such items as visits from family and friends, church events, deaths, weddings and illnesses.

-.
+Subscription website GenealogyBank has a collection of African-American newspapers.
+Forty-six African-American newspapers are digitized on the Library of Congress’ Chronicling America website.
 Choose the Advanced Search tab to search for a person by state and, if you want, a specific newspaper.
 Click the US Newspaper Directory button to search for microfilmed newspapers you can find in libraries.

 Looking for former slaves